 To achieve our mission, we start with hiring the best and brightest teachers who are empowered to engage with one another in professional learning communities (PLC) to evaluate data that informs teaching and learning.
 PLC time is implemented as job-embedded professional development for our teaching staff.
 Staff are also supported to become the best they can be by participating in both site-based and district offered professional development.
 In order to achieve our district's vision of educating every child to their highest potential, we implement strategic teaching and learning strategies that guide our practice.
 We begin with research based strategies that are proven to meet the needs of our most struggling learners who may be English learners, students with disabilities or foster youth.
-We believe that high guality first instruction that supports their needs, benefits all learners.
+We believe that high quality first instruction that supports their needs, benefits all learners.
 It begins with integrated teaching of the California Common Core Standards using learning targets to emphasize the essential standards.
 The standards are taught while also instilling in students our profile of a graduate competencies of critical thinking, empathy, self-direction, collaboration and innovation.
-Students are exposed to a well rounded instructional program that includes technology integration, the arts, science including environmental literacy, physical education and opportunities for elective classes, including second language in the middle school setting.
+Students are exposed to a well rounded instructional program that includes technology integration, the arts, science including environmental literacy, and physical education.
 Our high quality instructional program is partnered with equal importance with an emphasis on social emotional learning which supports the whole child.
 Capri has a number of partnerships with community based agencies that offer a wide array of services to meet the diverse needs of our families.
 We are committed to supporting students and families by seeking to intentionally remove barriers that prohibit student success in school.
 Through the School Linked Services grant in collaboration with Santa Clara County Behavioral Health Services Department, our school communities have accessed services with organizations such as Pacific Clinics, First 5, and SKIPS counselors to provide counseling, parent education classes, resource management and referral guidance to community based organizations.
 Our community is strong and innovative and committed to changing with the needs of our stakeholders.
+Capri was able to add an Multi-Tiered Systems of Support Aide to support students in the areas academic, behavior, and social emotional learning.